grafana/pyroscope/examples/debug_python_with_pyroscope.md

-# How to Debug Performance Issues in Python with
+# How to Debug Performance Issues in Python with Profilers
 ## Using flame graphs to get to the root of the problem

 I know from personal experience that debugging performance issues on Python servers can be incredibly frustrating.
 Usually, increased traffic or a transient bug would cause end users to report that something was wrong.